LouisKwok-PICB/motifscanR/README.md

 # Usage

-`motifscanR` could be used for DNA sequences motif enrichment analysis with `motifScan` function.
+`motifscanR` could be used for genomic regions motif enrichment analysis with `motifScan` function.
 ```r
 library(motifscanR)